-During the fiscal year ended December 31, 1999, the Board met five times.
-The Board has two committees: the Audit Committee and the Compensation Committee.
-During the fiscal year ended December 31, 1999, no director attended fewer than 75% of all the meetings of the Board and its committees on which he served after becoming a member of the Board.
+During the fiscal year ended December 31, 2000, the Board met six times.
+The Board has three committees: the Audit Committee, the Compensation Committee and the Nominating Committee.
+During the fiscal year ended December 31, 2000, no director attended fewer than 75% of all the meetings of the Board and its committees on which he served after becoming a member of the Board.

-The Audit Committee, which held four meetings in the fiscal year ended December 31, 1999, consists of Mr. Guzy and Mr. Draper.
+The Audit Committee, which held four meetings in the fiscal year ended December 31, 2000, consists of Mr. Guzy, Mr. Draper and Mr. Sohn.
 The Audit Committee is primarily responsible for approving the services performed by the Company's independent auditors, for reviewing and evaluating the Company's accounting principles and its systems of internal accounting controls, as well as other matters which may come before it or as directed by the Board.